dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 Lessons Learned (sorta)

-Convoy, convoy, convoy!
+Convoy, convoy, convoy\!
 I'm always tempted to send just one more late-appearing merchant ship running after the convoy to try and catch up.
-Don't do it!
+Don't do it\!
 That's when a Kilo pops up and puts a pair of torps into the helpless isolated ship, which now has to limp into the Azores (where there's no dock big enough to fix it) while hoping there's no other surprises in store.
 Or the trail of damaged stragglers from the